codefuse-ai/CodeFuse-muAgent/muagent/schemas/readme.md

 ## xxRequest
 xxRequest as the http input

-## xx
+## xxData
-xx as the function/method output
+xxData as the function/method output

 ## xxParam
 xxParam as the function/method input